pedrogrigorio/flashcards-app/README.md

 ## 📕 About

-This repo contains an flashcards app made with Java for Android.
+This repo contains a work in progress of a flashcards app made with Java for Android.
 If you like it please give it a star :)

 ## 🔧 Tools
 - [Java](https://docs.oracle.com/en/java/)